BartOtten/routex/docs/COMPARISON.md

-# Phoenix Framework routing solutions compared
+# Routing Solutions for Phoenix: A Comparison of Key Differences

-When working with the Phoenix framework, developers may seek solutions to their routing needs; ranging from common needs such as internationalization and localization to more rare needs such as route obfuscation.
+When working with the Phoenix framework, developers often seek solutions to address their routing needs.
+These routing needs range from common requirements such as internationalization and localization to more specialized needs such as route obfuscation.

-This guide outlines three notable routing solutions within the Phoenix ecosystem.
-Each solution has a different scope -ranging from basic to virtually endless- allowing you to select the one that best aligns with your application's requirements.
+This comparison includes three notable routing solutions within the Phoenix ecosystem.
+Each solution has a different scope—ranging from basic to virtually endless—allowing you to select the one that best aligns with your application's requirements.

-In this comparison, we will delve into several aspects, including functionality and extensibility, compatibility with existing codebases, runtime features, and customization options.
+We will delve into several aspects which differ significantly, including functionality and extensibility, compatibility with existing codebases, runtime features, and customization options.

 By the end of this article, you will have a clear understanding of the strengths and limitations of each library, enabling you to make an informed decision for your Phoenix project.

-## Phoenix Router, the buildin option
+## Phoenix Router, the basic buildin

 The Phoenix Router is the built‐in routing system of the Phoenix framework.
+It is the base other solutions build upon.

 Since version 1.8, it supports runtime path prefixing which automatically prefixes routes in templates with the result of one or multiple functions.
+This feature enables the most basic route localization, known for it's language prefixes (e.g `/en/products/12/edit` and `/fr/products/12/edit`)

 ## Comparing Cldr Routes and Routex